codeasmanuscript/site/lessons/rintro/cheatsheet.md

 ## [1] 1 2 3
 {% endhighlight %}

-{% highlight r %}
-## create an anonymous function with the argument ele and then define that argument.
-{% endhighlight %}

-# sapply #
+## `sapply()` ##

-`sapply` will try to simplify the result of lapply if possible

-- if the result is a list where every element is length 1, than a vector is returned
-- if the result is a list where every element is a vector of the same length, a matrix is returned
-- otherwise a list is returned
+> This function tries to simplify the result of `lapply`, if possible.
+For instance, if the result is a list where every element is length 1, than a vector is returned.
+Or, if the result is a list where every element is a vector of the same length, a matrix is returned.
+Otherwise a list is returned.
+>
+> Example code:

 {% highlight r %}